SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The stack is significantly faster than the heap, since it's implementation is far simpler.
 The heap can become fragmented.
 The heap is managed much less strictly than the stack.
+For things on the heap, you typically have a pointer.

 In general, there is one stack per thread and one heap per process (instance of a program)